Gasoline is sold and priced by grade

-What determines the cost of crude oil?
+The cost of crude oil

 The cost of crude oil is the largest component of the retail price of gasoline, and the cost of crude oil as a share of the retail gasoline price varies over time and across regions of the country.
 Many factors affect crude oil prices; learn about seven major factors that influence crude oil prices in What Drives Crude Oil Prices?
 Increases in U.S. oil production in the past several years have helped reduce upward pressure on oil and gasoline prices.

 Federal, state, and local government taxes also contribute to the retail price of gasoline.
 The federal tax on motor gasoline is 18.40 cents per gallon, which includes an excise tax of 18.30 cents per gallon and the federal Leaking Underground Storage Tank fee of 0.1 cents per gallon.
 As of July 1, 2022, state taxes and fees on gasoline averaged 31.67 cents per gallon.
 Sales taxes, along with local and municipal government taxes, can have a significant impact on the price of gasoline in some locations.

 Refining costs and profits vary seasonally and by region in the United States, partly because different gasoline formulations are required to reduce air pollution in different parts of the country.
 The characteristics of the gasoline produced depend on the type of crude oil that is used and the type of processing technology available at the refinery where it is produced.
 Gasoline prices are also affected by the cost of other ingredients that may be blended into the gasoline, including fuel ethanol.
 Gasoline demand usually increases in the summer, which generally results in higher prices.